TreadSoftly/rAIn/README.md

 ```
 <div align="center">

-> To Process Your Own Media Files Locate /tests/raw/ Folder And Place Your Media There.
+> IMPORTANT: = To Process Your Own Media Files Locate /tests/raw/ Folder And Place Your Media There.
 Then Run The Desired Commands As Shown Above To Process The Media.
 Results Will Be Placed In /tests/results/ Folder.

 </div>